Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The phase-corrected Linear Noise Approximation (pcLNA)

 The Algorithm \ref{alg:gen_pclna} uses the standard LNA transition in steps \ref{alg:gen_pclna_step1}-\ref{alg:gen_pclna_step2} interrupted by phase-correcting maps in steps \ref{alg:gen_pclna_step3}-\ref{alg:gen_pclna_step4}.
-The map $G$ is used to find the phase for $\bX(t_i)$.
+The map $\bG$ is used to find the phase for $\bX(t_i)$.
 After phase correction, the phase of the system is moved from $s_{i-1}+\Delta t$ to $s_i$, the deterministic state moved from $\bx^{(j_{i-1})}(s_{i-1}+\Delta t)$ to $\bx^{(j_i)}(s_i)$ and the fluctuations $\bxi(s_{i-1}+\Delta t)$ are replaced with the remaining fluctuations after phase correction, $\bkappa(s_i)$.
 Provided $\Delta t$ is not too large, phase drifts occurring in the next LNA transition will be small.
 Indeed, $\{\bkappa(s_i) : i\in\bbNz\}$ should have uniformly bounded variance and remain sufficiently small for the LNA predictions to be valid over the short time intervals $[s_i,s_i+\Delta t), \ i\in\bbNz$.
-Important for computational efficiency is that the same solutions of ODEs $\eqref{eq:bifode1}$, $\eqref{eq:Code}$ and $\eqref{eq:Vode}$ are used in all steps.
-The fact that these ODEs only need to be solved once before any simulations, rapidly increases the computation speed.
+For computational efficiency, it is important that the same solutions of ODEs $\eqref{eq:bifode1}$, $\eqref{eq:Code}$ and $\eqref{eq:Vode}$ are used in all steps.
+Because these ODEs only need to be solved once before any simulations, the computational speed is significantly increased.
 The steps are illustrated in Figure \ref{fig:gpcLNA}.

 All that is preventing one from readily applying the steps in the pcLNA algorithm is an explicit phase-defining metric $d$ and a set of reference trajectories $\Gamma$ used in the phase-correcting map $\bG$ as in \eqref{eq:phaseargmin}, \eqref{eq:phasecorrect}.
 A natural question arises: does there exist a single choice of metric $d$ and reference set $\Gamma$ that can be used for all reaction networks to produce accurate simulations over long times?
-As we will explain, the answer is no. Phase depends on the system’s underlying dynamics, and in particular on which components generate persistent non-linear behavior.
+As we explain below, the answer is no. Phase depends on the system’s underlying dynamics, and in particular on which components generate persistent non-linear behaviour.
 Consequently, no universal metric can correctly capture phase across qualitatively different systems.

 In the next section, we show how tools from dynamical systems theory provide a way to determine a phase-defining metric $d$ and the set of reference trajectories $\Gamma$ tailored to the system’s qualitative dynamics.